Skip to content

 Photo by franko ro / Unsplash

-Where do you go to accurate contemporary accounts of times like this?
+Where do you go to for accurate contemporary accounts of times like this?
 In Venice, for The Garden of Angels I’d been lucky enough to find some books, and more importantly a treasure trove of accounts of the Nazi occupation from locals who lived and fought through it.
 A real eye opener.
 But Italy was a loser in the war, starting out as a supporter of Hitler through Mussolini, then agreeing with an armistice with the Allies and entering an awkward phase where the Nazis occupied the north and tried to force the locals onto their side.

 This messy situation is little understood today.
 The position in England in 1940 was rather different.
 There are a few books about Dover in wartime, but, understandably, they’re written from the point of view of victory.
 Tales of sacrifice and heroism, all true without a doubt.
 But they’re not the whole story.
 In the summer of 1940 Churchill was a controversial figure, far from the almost universally acclaimed figure he would become.